fooof-tools/fooof/doc/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By 'aperiodic' activity we mean non-periodic (or arrhythmic) activity, meaning activity that
 has no characteristic frequency.
-For a general example, white noise, would be considered to
+For example, white noise, would be considered to be an
-be an aperiodic signal.
+aperiodic signal.

-In neural data, the aperiodic component of the signal, typically follows a 1/f-like distribution,
+In neural data, the aperiodic component of the signal typically follows a 1/f-like distribution,
 whereby power systematically decreases with increasing frequencies.
 Due to the aperiodic
 component, in a neural power spectrum, there is power at all frequencies, though this does
 not imply there is rhythmic power.